drawrowfly/amazon-product-api/README.md

 # Amazon Product Scraper
  ![NPM](https://img.shields.io/npm/l/amazon-buddy.svg?style=for-the-badge) ![npm](https://img.shields.io/npm/v/amazon-buddy.svg?style=for-the-badge)

-Useful tool to scrape product information from amazon
+Useful tool to scrape product information from the amazon

 ## If you like this tool then please Star it